 At the same time, Reid said Republicans “take these things that are talked about in abstract and say that’s what we’ve agreed to.
 We haven’t agreed to any of that.”

-This article appears in the March 13, 2013, edition of National Journal Daily as Obama Outreach Plays Well So Far On Capitol Hill.
+This article appears in the March 13, 2013 edition of NJ Daily as Obama Outreach Plays Well So Far On Capitol Hill.